Instant Pot Broccoli

 That’s why I like to make pressure cooker broccoli.
 When I steam broccoli in the Instant Pot, there’s no guesswork about timing.
 It comes out just how I want it every time.

-This zero minute cook time method works perfectly for Instant Pot cauliflower, too.
-I haven’t tried it with other vegetables, but I’m planning to experiment with asparagus and green beans.
+This zero minute cook time method works perfectly for Instant Pot cauliflower and Instant Pot asparagus, too.
+It works with other vegetables like green beans as well.

-You can use a regular steamer basket like you’d use in a pot on the stove.
+In addition to the Instant Pot, you can use a regular steamer basket like you’d use in a pot on the stove to cook the broccoli.

 Here are some other topping ideas for steamed broccoli.